-- problems coordinating muscle movement, with decreased ability to move the affected body part, and
+- problems coordinating muscle movement, decreased ability to move the affected body part

-- abnormal movement in the affected limb, most often fixed abnormal posture (called dystonia) but also tremors in or jerking of the affected limb.
+- abnormal movement in the affected limb, most often fixed abnormal posture (called dystonia) but also tremors in or jerky movement of the affected limb.

 What causes CRPS?

-Doctors aren’t sure what causes some individuals to develop CRPS while others with similar trauma do not.
+Doctors aren’t sure what causes some individuals to develop CRPS.
 In more than 90 percent of cases, the condition is triggered by a clear history of trauma or injury.
 The most common triggers are fractures, sprains/strains, soft tissue injury (such as burns, cuts, or bruises), limb immobilization (such as being in a cast), or surgical or medical procedures (such as needlestick).
-CRPS represents an abnormal response that magnifies the effects of the injury.
-In this respect it is like an allergy.
+CRPS is an abnormal response magnifying the effects of the injury.
+In this respect it is similar to an allergy.
 Some people respond excessively to a trigger that causes no problem for other people.

 Another abnormality in CRPS involves the blood vessels in the affected limb, which may dilate (open wider) or leak fluid into the surrounding tissue, causing red, swollen skin.
 The underlying muscles and deeper tissues can become starved of oxygen and nutrients, causing muscle and joint pain and damage.
 At times, the blood vessels may over-constrict (clamp down), causing cold, white, or bluish skin.
 The dilation and constriction of small blood vessels is controlled by small nerve fiber axons as well as chemical messengers in the blood.

 CRPS also affects the immune system.
 High levels of inflammatory chemicals (cytokines) have been found in the tissues of people with CRPS.
 These contribute to the redness, swelling, and warmth reported by many patients.
 CRPS is more common in individuals with other inflammatory and autoimmune conditions such as asthma.